 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

 First, we find salmon oil.
 Salmon oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

 Depending on its level of freshness and purity, salmon oil should be considered a commendable addition.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 Nature’s Variety Instinct

-Judging by its ingredients alone, Instinct Raw Market Nuggets looks like an above-average freeze-dried raw product.
+Judging by its ingredients alone, Instinct Raw Market Nuggets Dog Food looks like an above-average freeze-dried raw product.